| Name |

 Perth Amboy, Middlesex, New Jersey, USA |

-| With his wife and 10 servants |
+| With nine servants |

 | Occupation |